 Commuter backpacks almost always have an attachment point for a safety light, and some also have a pocket or strap for attaching your helmet when you're not riding.
 Look for a bag with separate outside pockets to keep your heavy bike lock and tools away from your bag contents.

+A waterproof liner and a durable outer fabric are some of the most popular features for commuter backpacks and messenger bags for commuters who get stuck in inclement weather; a ruined laptop is worth the extra weight of a sealed bag.
 The back panel of these backpacks is usually designed for comfort, and can feature a trampoline-style backing that allows good airflow across your back while riding, preventing excess perspiration.
 A strap across the waist keeps these bags stable on your back so you can balance properly.

 Bike messengers and students alike have long used a messenger backpack for cycling.